Sequestration

 A Protected Trust Deed acts as a formal, legally binding agreement between an individual and their creditors.

-If you’d like to learn more about whether a Scottish Trust Deed is right for you, or if the Debt Arrangement Scheme suits your lifestyle, needs and affordability better, we recommend that you call us on 0141 221 0999 or complete our online form to receive tailored debt advice.
+If you’d like to learn more about whether a Scottish Trust Deed is right for you, or if the Debt Arrangement Scheme suits your lifestyle, needs and affordability better, we recommend that you call us on 0141 221 0999 or complete our online Trust Deed Wizard form to receive tailored debt advice.

 Trust Deeds are a form of personal insolvency in Scotland.
 They were introduced as a formal debt management solution for Scottish residents and have been revised a number of times since they were first introduced in Scotland.